 (1) aerosol coatings of automobile and light-truck assembly coatings;

 (2) coatings that are applied to other parts intended for use in new automobiles or new light-duty trucks (e.g., application of spray primer, color and clear coat to fascia or bumpers) on coating lines that are not related to the vehicle assembly process at automobile or light-duty assembly plants.
-They are covered by Rules .0964, and .0967 of this Section; and
+They are covered by 15A NCAC 02D .0964 and 15A NCAC 02D .0967; and

-(3) aftermarket repair or replacement parts for automobiles or light-duty trucks that are covered by Rules .0964, and .0967 of this Section.
+(3) aftermarket repair or replacement parts for automobiles or light-duty trucks that are covered by 15A NCAC 02D .0964 and 15A NCAC 02D .0967.

 (d) With the exception of materials supplied in containers with a net volume of 16 ounces or less, or a net weight of one pound or less, emissions of volatile organic compounds before control for: